Astronomy Graduate Program

 The following rules only come into play when the final Dissertation Committee is chosen for presentation to the Graduate School:

-- Only astronomy faculty members (strictly, those who are members of the Graduate Faculty) can be chairperson of the committee, but if a committee member who is not a member of the astronomy faculty is performing a major part of the supervising professor's function, he or she may be appointed co-chairperson.
+e) Only a member of the GSC can be the chairperson of the committee, but if a committee member who is not a member of the GSC is performing a major part of the supervising professor's function, he or she may be appointed co-chairperson.
 Emeritus Professors may not serve as the chairperson of the committee but may serve as co-chair.
 If a Professor moves to emeritus status while serving as chair, the Graduate School will require that a co-chair be added.

 a) A description of the research problem, pointing out its importance.

-b) A brief summary of the proposed investigation that will constitute the research.
+b) A brief summary of the proposed investigation that will constitute the research for the PhD dissertation.

 c) Discussion of any needs and problems that will be encountered in carrying out the research (observing time, travel, equipment, large amounts of computing, etc.).

-d) A schedule for research up to the Qualifying Exam and then on to the final dissertation defense, focusing on a plan for publishing papers.
+d) A schedule for research starting from after the second-year qualifying exam and then on to the final dissertation defense, focusing on a plan for publishing papers.
 The plan must have a schedule that leads to a PhD in 5 years from the time of entry into the graduate program.
 The proposal must include contingency plans for dealing with issues like observing time lost to bad weather etc.